How to Get Married in Chicago RIGHT NOW

 Marriage License

 To qualify, you must both be at least 18 years old or 16 with consent of both parents, not blood relatives and not legally married to anyone else.
 You can start your pre-application online or in person.
+This may save time spent in line.

 Marriage licenses are issued while you wait and are valid after a 24 hour period until 60 days from the date of application.